 Student Ministry Activities:

-- Parent Connection Opportunities on Wednesdays during regular youth hours: September 6th, October 4th, November 1st, December 6th, January 3rd, February 7th, March 6th, April 3rd, May 1st.
+- Parent Connection Opportunities on Wednesdays during regular youth hours: January 10th, February 7th, March 6th, April 3rd, and May 1st.

 Example HEAR Journal